-We know that a strategic focus on environmental sustainability is critical to fulfilling our mission of helping people achieve lifelong well-being.
+We know that a strategic focus on environmental sustainability is critical to fulfilling our mission of helping people achieve lifelong well- being.
 The better we do at protecting the health of our environments, including our operations, supply chain, and communities around us, the better we can do at positively supporting people on their health journeys.
 We believe that our demonstrated commitment to environmental sustainability not only positions us to offer reliable and cost-effective service to our customers, but also embodies the principle of an intrinsic link between the health of our planet, our business, and the services we provide.

 As a services company, our direct environmental impacts are concentrated within our internal operations.
 As such, our focus is on areas where we feel we can make the most impact: energy, emissions, and waste.
-We augment these initiatives with a broader effort to conserve other resources such as water, manage our real estate footprint, and collaborate with our stakeholders - namely our associates - to proactively embrace sustainability.
+We augment these initiatives with a broader effort to conserve other resources such as water, manage our real estate footprint, and collaborate with our stakeholders - namely our associates - to actively embrace sustainability.
 We understand that climate change impacts pose risks and opportunities for our business and seek to manage such impacts in several ways, including: continuous strengthening of our already robust business continuity program, investing in energy management and efficiency projects and applying financial incentives to support efforts toward reducing our environmental footprint.
-We also set challenging environmental targets that promote collaboration with vendors and associates to achieve them.
+We also set challenging environmental targets, as shown below, that promote collaboration with vendors and associates to achieve them.
 These efforts mitigate risks and demonstrate our commitment by validating the intrinsic link between environment and well-being.

-Our Workplace Experience team, overseen by our Chief Administrative Officer, is responsible for day-to-day planning, coordination and implementation of the Company's operational environmental sustainability policies, including those around energy management and climate-change mitigation/adaptation.
-The Workplace Experience team also leads initiatives toward achieving environmental targets in addition to tracking/reporting progress and assessing opportunity toward setting new targets climate-change mitigation/adaptation.
-The Workplace Experience team also leads initiatives toward achieving environmental targets in addition to tracking/reporting progress and assessing opportunity toward setting new targets
+Our Workplace Experience team, overseen by our Chief Administrative Officer, is responsible for day-to-day planning, coordination and implementation of the Company's operational environmental sustainability policies, including those around energy management and climate-change mitigation/ adaptation.
+The Workplace Experience team also leads initiatives toward achieving environmental targets in addition to tracking/reporting progress and assessing opportunity toward setting new climate-change mitigation/adaptation targets.